tusharsarkar3/TLA/README.md

  ```
  cd Lang_Classify
  ```
  then run the code

  ```
- python predict.py --predict "Text for language to predicted" --weights " Path for the stored wieghts of your model "
+ python predict.py --predict "Text/DataFrame for language to predicted" --weights " Path for the stored weights of your model "
  ```

  The --predict flag requires the string you want to get the language for.